OpenDSA/OpenDSA/RST/en/RecurTutor/HarderWrite.rst

 .. codeinclude:: RecurTutor/RecMultBcRc

 In some problems, we need to have more than one base case and more than one recursive case.
-For example, the fibonacci function and the operations done on a tree structure like tree traversal.

 You need to practice harder recursive functions in order to gain more experience on recursion.